 Hardwood floors continue to be the more popular flooring choice these days.
 Over the past few years, homeowners are ditching the carpet and refinishing their traditional hardwoods.

 Because wood floors are solid but easily damaged, impact and slip resistance is crucial when choosing a floor and stair protector during construction and home improvement projects.

 Non-slip canvas drop cloths are also great for hardwood stairs.
-Choose a painter’s drop cloth that features a grippy back and absorbent top.
 Slip-resistant drop cloths are particularly great for hardwoods because they easily conform to the stair shape and stay in place.
 Get with the grip, and look for the orange thread for slip resistant safety!

 It’s important to securely tape paper products down to avoid movement when walking up or down the stairs.
 We recommend using a dependable painter’s tape that will keep the product in place and will not harm the finish.
 The reliable self-adhesive tape can also be used to protect stair nosing and any existing handrails.
 If the floor protection paper does become wet, be sure to replace it to avoid damage and additional safety hazards.

 Be sure to take the time to properly prep and protect any staircases on the job.
 This includes riser protection and stair tread protection.
 In addition to carpet or hardwood protectors, consider wearing non-skid shoe covers.
 Shoe guards will help decrease tracking throughout the job site, and provide additional traction when traveling up and down any stairs.

 Stairs can be a tricky place for any construction project.
 With the right construction stair protection products you can reduce stair safety risks, and avoid costly repairs and setbacks.
 Be sure to explore Trimaco’s catalog and full line of surface protection products for total job site protection.